daleowen93-sys/cardio-pace-race-calculator/PROJECT_BIBLE.md

 - Triathlon does not use a Pace/Time/Distance solve-for toggle (unlike Running, Cycling, Swimming).
 - Triathlon always takes distance (standard or custom, per leg) and time (or transition time) per leg as inputs, and always outputs total finish time as the result.
 No "solve backward" mode (e.g. required pace to hit a target finish time) is in v1 scope.

+**CONFIRMED, 30 Jul 2026 — Responsive breakpoints:**
+- Mobile (<640px): full-bleed, fills the entire viewport edge-to-edge, no visible frame.
+- Tablet (640–1023px): content becomes a centered card (max-width 560px) with rounded corners and a soft shadow, floating on a neutral backdrop.
+- Desktop (≥1024px): same centered-card pattern, max-width 640px, more surrounding whitespace.
+- Same single-column layout and interaction patterns at all sizes — only the container width/framing changes, no per-breakpoint layout redesign.

-Visual design direction, result interaction, and Triathlon's solve-for model are now confirmed (see below).
-Tablet/desktop responsive breakpoints are still open and will be finalised in the UI/UX & Visual Design conversation.
+Visual design direction, result interaction, Triathlon's solve-for model, and responsive breakpoints are all now confirmed (see below).
+UI/UX & Visual Design direction is complete; the next phase is Frontend Development.

 ## 19. Testing Strategy
 **CONFIRMED (categories, from your brief):**